The Airedale Terrier is a strong but loving breed.

-This breed is also quite stubborn.
-However, when they’re trained well, they can get along well with other dogs, small children, and even cats.
+This breed is often quite stubborn.
+When they’re trained well, they can get along well with other dogs, small children, and even cats.

-However, they aren’t the type to let themselves be poked at, which is why small children need to know how to interact with them.
+But, they aren’t the type to let themselves be poked at.
+Which is why small children need to know how to interact with them.

 Airedale Terriers, because of their athletic hunting nature, require a lot of exercise.

 They aren’t the best dogs for small-apartment living, and they need to be walked multiple times a day to get out their pent-up energy.